MamaIceBear/CMPM163Labs/README.md

 4. I switched the material color of the clouds to brown to make them seem like asteroids through the inspector.
 5. I have my player interpolate between 10 different colors using a C# script I written up called "ColorLerper".

-Lab 6 Explanations by Sections
+Lab 6
+I did Part 1 the Unity portion of the lab.

+Explanation by sections-

 LIGHTS: